cmb69/twocents_xh/README.md

 Currently, posting comments from very old browsers such as IE 6 and IE 7 is not possible; the form submission will silently fail.

-Twocents_XH uses HTML5 form validation features.
-These will be critized by validators for HTML 4.01 and XHTML 1.0 templates.
-Other than that they cause no harm; old browsers will simply ignore them, and contemporary browsers will heed them nonetheless.
-It is recommended that your template uses the so-called HTML 5 doctype declaration, anyway.

 ## Troubleshooting

 Report bugs and ask for support either on